 The Southern Tablelands:

-Within this region, as can be seen by the map below, there is the typical layout of country Australia with regional centres, rural towns and other localities.
+Within this region, as can be seen by the map below, there is the typical layout of country Australia with regional centers, rural towns, and other localities.
 And then there is Canberra, the seat of the Federal Government and a city in its own right.
-Quite a few of these towns are famous having gained their reputations for being railway towns, centres of Shires, being near stunning natural geography, or sitting on transport routes and rivers.
-Nowadays with the main highways bypassing these towns they are still famous for historical architecture, arts, museums…the list goes on.
+Quite a few of these towns are famous having gained their reputations for being railway towns, centers of Shires, being near stunning natural geography, or sitting on transport routes and rivers.
+Nowadays with the main highways bypassing these towns, they are still famous for historical architecture, arts, museums…the list goes on.
 The railways had their part to play with many towns located on the Main South railway from Sydney – Melbourne via Goulburn and Yass.
 Or they were located on the line from Goulburn to Bombala that went via Bungendore and Queanbeyan.
 The only working part of this line is now from Goulburn – Canberra (Gee, 2017).
-With this proximity to transport, people travelled, and news spread.
+With this proximity to transport, people traveled, and news spread.
 As populations grew, so did the services and with these settlements came local brass bands.

 The bands start up:

 Unfortunately, there are no definitive dates on when some of the band started but we can have a general idea when searching the Trove archive.
-What is evident, and interesting, is that many local bands appear to have started in the late 1800’s.
-In the local papers we see little items about performances and meetings – this gives a general clue.
+What is evident, and interesting, is that many local bands appear to have started in the late 1800s.
+In local papers we see little items about performances and meetings – this gives a general clue.
 In 1887, the Goulburn Evening Penny Post reports on the second performance of the Gunning Town Band where they marched through town to their band room at the railway station (“GUNNING.,” 1887).
 The correspondent also notes that any future performances of the band “will tend to greatly relieve the dull monotony of things in general” (“GUNNING.,” 1887).
-Also in 1887 the first pictures of local town bands start to appear as shown below by this early photo of the Yass Town Band.
+Also in 1887, the first pictures of local town bands start to appear as shown below by this early photo of the Yass Town Band.

-A report from 1890 in the Goulburn Herald makes mention of a Goulburn Model Brass Band however no less than six years later a new brass band is formed called the Goulburn District Brass Band (“Goulburn Model Brass Band.,” 1890; “NEW BAND.,” 1896).
+A report from 1890 in the Goulburn Herald newspaper makes mention of a Goulburn Model Brass Band however no less than six years later a new brass band is formed called the Goulburn District Brass Band (“Goulburn Model Brass Band.,” 1890; “NEW BAND.,” 1896).
 This new Goulburn band, and another band called the Our Boys Band were noted for playing Christmas Carols around town a years later (“Goulburn Brass Bands.,” 1897).
 Further south in the town of Queanbeyan, a Goulburn musician by the name of Harry White was reported to be wanting to start a brass band in the town in 1892 (“Brass Band for Queanbeyan.,” 1892).
 Evidently, when musicians travelled, their services were sought after and in some cases their reputations preceded them.

 Coming into the new century there are a few more reports of activities of other local bands.
 We see there has been a social event to aid the Queanbeyan Fire Brigade Band in 1902 and in 1904 the Bungendore Brass band has been out and about (“BUNGENDORE,” 1904; “Social.,” 1902).
 1904 was obviously a good year for bands as a correspondent reported on the creation of a Nimitybelle District Brass Band (“NIMITYBELLE DISTRICT BRASS BAND.,” 1904).
 The town of Nimmitabel (as it is now known) lies to the south of Cooma on the road to Bombala and although the band was not very big, it obviously elicited a sense of town pride.
 The picture below shows the Nimitybelle District Brass Band in 1910.
 Of interest is an article from 1904 reporting on efforts to hold a band contest in Goulburn with the endorsement of the NSW Band Association (“BAND AND MUSICAL CONTESTS.,” 1904).
 From reading the article we can see that it was going to be a very proper contest with test pieces, a set march, and monetary prizes.